-We are a group of University of Alaska staff from all universities and community campuses across the University of Alaska.
+We are a group of University of Alaska staff from all universities and campuses across the University of Alaska.
 Our work not only keeps the University of Alaska running but also has lasting impacts on tens of thousands of students.

 By forming a union we are seeking to negotiate as equals with the University administration over wages, benefits, and other working conditions that affect the quality of services provided to UA.